 Are you looking to boost your performance, gain that competitive edge and improve recovery?
-Don’t overlook the critically essential mineral magnesium – even small shortfalls in magnesium intake can inhibit athletic performance.
+Don’t overlook the need for optimal levels of magnesium – even small shortfalls in magnesium intake can inhibit athletic performance.

 What’s Special About Magnesium?

 Magnesium is the fourth-most abundant mineral in the body, with approximately 60 percent of it found in bone and 30 percent in skeletal and cardiac muscle.
-It is involved in over 300 biochemical reactions in the body and is crucial for energy production, muscle function, protein synthesis and insulin metabolism.
+It is involved in over 300 biochemical reactions in the body and is crucial for energy production, muscle function, heart health, protein synthesis and insulin metabolism.
 This makes it of critical importance for physical performance.
-Yet magnesium is one of the most common nutritional deficiencies seen in athletes resulting in reduced performance, lactic acid build up, muscle cramping and poor recovery.
+Yet it can be common for magnesium levels to be suboptimal and this could impact on sport performance and recovery.

 Performance: Magnesium is vital for the conversion of glycogen to glucose – the body’s main fuel during exercise.
 Without sufficient levels the body switches to anaerobic metabolism resulting in a build up of lactic acid and associated muscle soreness and spasms.
-This means if you are low in magnesium you are likely to feel tired and be low in energy.
+This means if you are low in magnesium you are more likely to feel fatigued.

 Magnesium also influences protein metabolism making it important for strength and power as well as recovery.
-Research published in the Journal of Nutrition suggests that even small shortfalls in magnesium intake can seriously impair athletic performance.
+Research suggests that ensuring sufficient magnesium is essential for optimal performance.

 Bone Health: If you’re concerned about bone health it’s worth remembering that while calcium is important it does nothing without adequate levels of magnesium and vitamin D. Magnesium activates cellular enzyme activity, allowing the body to convert vitamin D into its active form to help with calcium absorption and bone building.